AHPs as net zero leaders and advocates

 - Support wider service development opportunities like social prescribing

-- Use co-production in service development and transformation where appropriate
+- Use co-production with service users in service development and transformation where appropriate

 AHPs in leadership or management roles should:

-- Include environmental sustainability within all AHP undergraduate curricula and integrated into post-registration training
+- Include environmental sustainability within all AHP undergraduate curricula and integrate into post-registration training

 - Promote education and training as important opportunities to improve environmental literacy

-- Advocate for environmental sustainability and provide leadership to their colleagues/members and professional bodies.
+- Advocate for environmental sustainability and provide leadership to your colleagues/members and professional bodies.

 AHPs in leadership roles have a specific responsibility to ensure that their organisation and other managers are bought-in to this work.
 Embedding sustainability will require buy-in across organisations, particularly at a senior leadership level.
 AHPs should seek to influence managers at every level to recognise the importance of sustainability within their service, be that in the hospital, community, public health or care sector.